 Financial assets at FVPL are recorded in the consolidated balance sheet at fair value.
-Changes in fair value are recorded in "Gain on increase in market values of FVPL investments".
+Changes in fair value are recorded in "Gain (loss) on increase (decrease) in market values of FVPL investments".
 Interest earned or incurred is recorded in interest income or expense, respectively, while dividend income is recorded as such according to the terms of the contract, or when the right of payment has been established.

-As at December 31, 2020 and 2019, the Group has designated as FVPL all equity investments, money market papers, investments in bonds that have callable and other features, managed/hedged funds and derivatives amounting to ₱10,022.9 million and ₱11,130.2 million, respectively (see Note 10).
-No financial liability at FVPL is outstanding as at December 31, 2020 and 2019.
+As at December 31, 2021 and 2020, the Group has designated as FVPL all equity investments, money market papers, investments in bonds that have callable and other features, managed/hedged funds and derivatives amounting to ₱11,677.8 million and ₱10,022.9 million, respectively (see Note 9).
+No financial liability at FVPL is outstanding as at December 31, 2021 and 2020.